This section provides information on impact analysis, including:

 If the Regulatory Quality Team's involvement is not required, the agency is responsible for ensuring the provision of independent quality assurance.

-What information should be included in an impact statement?
+What information should be included in a regulatory impact assessment?

-An impact statement sets out the agency's best advice on the problem definition, objectives, identification, and analysis of the full range of practical options.
-An impact statement should be prepared before the Cabinet paper.
+A regulatory impact assessment sets out the agency's best advice on the problem definition, objectives, identification, and analysis of the full range of practical options.
+A regulatory impact assessment should be prepared before the Cabinet paper.

 The required information, and a suggested template, is provided on the Treasury’s website.
-The impact statement must contain the following information:
+The regulatory impact assessment must contain the following information:

-- an agency disclosure statement (which discloses information to highlight any key gaps, assumptions, dependencies and significant constraints, caveats/uncertainties in the analysis, and is signed by the person with responsibility for the preparation of the impact statement)
+- an agency disclosure statement (which discloses information to highlight any key gaps, assumptions, dependencies and significant constraints, caveats/uncertainties in the analysis, and is signed by the person with responsibility for the preparation of the regulatory impact assessment)

 - a description of existing arrangements and the status quo